Advertisement

 You may need a procedure to help clear the uterus

-If there is a complication, such as a septic miscarriage (an incomplete miscarriage that leads to an infection), your HCP may recommend a dilation and curettage (D&C), a surgical procedure to remove the tissue.
-It’s likely you’ll receive anesthesia for the surgery.
+If there is a complication, such as a septic miscarriage (an incomplete miscarriage where some tissue is not cleared from the uterus, resulting in an infection), your HCP may recommend a dilation and curettage (D&C), a surgical procedure to remove that tissue.
+It’s likely you’ll receive anesthesia for the surgery, which numbs your body and relieves pain.

 Your HCP can provide you with information about the risks and benefits so that you can reach a decision that’s right for your situation.
-If there is an incomplete miscarriage without infection, heavy bleeding or other problems, you may be able to choose the route you’d like to go.
+If there is an incomplete miscarriage without infection, heavy bleeding or other problems, you may have a choice of options.

 10 / 11